New probe of magnetic fields in the prereionization epoch. I. Formalism: Interaction Between Hydrogen Atoms and 21-cm Radiation

 \section{Interaction Between Hydrogen Atoms and 21-cm Radiation}

-In this section, we work out the effect of radiative transitions to and from spin-polarized states of the atom.
-We generalize the usual treatment of absorption, and spontaneous and stimulated emission, to account for the evolution of the full density matrix $\rho$ rather than just the level occupation probabilities.
-Our description of the atom-radiation interaction Hamiltonian is similar, in principle if not in detail, to Sections 14.1 and 15.4 of Mandel \& Wolf \cite{Wolf95}.
+In this section, we work out the effect of radiative transitions to and from spin-polarized states of the hydrogen atom.
+We generalize the usual treatment of absorption, and spontaneous and stimulated emission from the level occupancies to the full density matrix $\rho$.
+Our description of the atom-radiation interaction Hamiltonian is similar, in principle if not in detail, to Sections 14.1 and 15.4 of Mandel and Wolf \cite{Wolf95}.

-Radiative transitions between the singlet and triplet states of neutral hydrogen atoms are accompanied by the emission or absorption of radio photons at or near the frequency of the hyperfine gap.
-The electronic wavefunctions of both states are of the $1{\rm s}$ type in position space, so an electric dipole transition between them is forbidden.
-The dominant channel is a magnetic dipole transition, which involves the emission or absorption of $j=1$ photons of the magnetic type.